 LLB, City University of Hong Kong (2003-2006)

-Peter is a general practitioner in the criminal and civil fields, with an emphasis on criminal litigation.
-He is regularly instructed to appear in court for trial, defending charges ranging from murder, trafficking in dangerous drugs, possession of firearms and ammunition, money laundering, corruption and bribery offences, fraud, wounding, to road traffic offences such as dangerous driving.
+Peter is a general practitioner, with an emphasis on criminal litigation.
+He has experience in defending charges ranging from murder, trafficking in dangerous drug, firearms and ammunition offences, money laundering, corruption and bribery offences, fraud, wounding, to road traffic offences such as dangerous driving.

-Apart from trial, Peter has extensive experience in appellate work, both as an advocate and a led junior.
-He also has the experience of acting for clients in disciplinary matters such as Estate Agent Authority hearings and in tribunal hearings such as Registration of Persons Tribunal hearings.
+Apart from trial, Peter has experience in appellate work, both as an advocate and a led junior.
+He has also acted for clients in disciplinary proceedings such as Estate Agents Authority hearings and in tribunal hearings such as Registration of Persons Tribunal hearings.